 Water.
 Whether it is a river, a lake or the ocean, water calls to me.

-And this month, I am inspired to re-discover the ocean with two books written by people who obviously find the same joy I do for the water.
+And this month, I am inspired to re-discover the ocean, mask-wearing and social distancing, on a beach vacation with two books written by people who obviously find the same joy I do for the water.

 Somewhere Beyond the Sea